Money Laundering Regulations: risk assessments

 Once you’ve completed your risk assessment you need to:

-- put in place controls and systems to reduce any risks of money laundering that you identified
+- put in place policies, controls and procedures to reduce any risks of money laundering that you identified

 - monitor your business on an ongoing basis to make sure your controls are effective